Varicose vein stripping

 - If you have other damaged veins near the surface of your skin, your surgeon may also make small cuts over them to remove them or tie them off.
 This is called ambulatory phlebectomy.

-- The doctor will close the cuts with stitches.
+- The surgeon will close the cuts with stitches.

 - You will wear bandages and compression stockings on your leg after the procedure.